oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ## Task 2: Perform Similarity Search using Cohere

-1. In this lab we will see how to perform a similarity search with the Oracle OCI generative AI Cohere embedding models in nodejs.
+1. In this lab we will see how to perform a similarity search with the Oracle OCI generative AI Cohere embedding models in node.js.

   So far we have vectorized the data in the *MY\_DATA* table using the Oracle OCI generative AI Cohere embedding models, we can now start performing Similarity Searches using the Vectors in our table.
 Even though the data in our table has been vectorized we will still need to connect to Oracle OCI generative AI Cohere embedding models to vectorize our search phrase with the same embedding model.
 The search phrase is entered on the fly, vectorized and then used to search against the vectors   in the database.
-We will create a nodejs program to do this.
+We will create a node.js program to do this.

-   The file *similaritysearchCohere.js* is already on your machine.
-Below is the contents of the file.
+   The program *similaritysearchCohere.js* is already on the LiveLab VM.
+Below are the contents of the file.

     ```
       <copy>